Broadcasting Service of Central Piedmont

 WTVI PBS Charlotte presents the best in news, drama, performance, ideas and culture to viewers across a 13-county service area in North and South Carolina.
-A viewer-supported service of Central Piedmont Community College, PBS Charlotte reaches 1.2 million households and offers high-quality, noncommercial programs that educate, inspire and entertain.
+A viewer-supported service of Central Piedmont, PBS Charlotte reaches 1.2 million households and offers high-quality, noncommercial programs that educate, inspire and entertain.

 The station's broadcasts include award-winning children’s programming, ground-breaking documentaries and original performances as well as in-depth field reporting of local issues.
 This commitment to local coverage sets PBS Charlotte apart from other public broadcasting stations in the area.

-PBS Charlotte is committed to serving the community and as outreach for the station's licensee, Central Piedmont Community College.
+PBS Charlotte is committed to serving the community and as outreach for the station's licensee, Central Piedmont.
 For additional information about the station, visit PBScharlotte.org or access the station's Facebook page at facebook.com/wtvicharlotte.

-In addition to producing documentaries and specials, PBS Charlotte produces six regular programs:
+In addition to producing documentaries and specials, PBS Charlotte produces five regular programs:

 - "Carolina Impact" explores the issues, people and places that impact the region (Tuesday at 8 p.m. & 11 p.m., Thursday and Saturday at 5:30 p.m., Sunday at 11:30 a.m.).

 - "Trail of History" showcases historic figures and events that have influenced the Charlotte region (Tuesday at 8:30 p.m. & 11:30 p.m., Saturday at 5 p.m.).

 - "Off The Record" talks about the latest news of the week.
 (Friday at 8:00 p.m., Sunday at noon)

 - "Charlotte Cooks" teaches viewers how to expand their culinary talents (Tuesday at 5:30 p.m.).